 An earlier version of this material was published in the Rekor chapter of the Linux Foundation Sigstore course.

-In order to access the data stored in Rekor, the rekor-cli requires either the log index of an entry or the UUID of a software artifact.
+To access the data stored in Rekor, the rekor-cli requires either the log index of an entry or the universally unique identifier (UUID) of an artifact.

 The log index of an entry identifies the order in which the entry was entered into the log.
 Someone who wants to collect all the log entries or perhaps a large subset of the entries might use the log index, and receive an object as below, in their standard output.

 The RekordObj is indicated inside the body field, and is one of the standard formats used by Rekor to indicate a digital signature of an object.
 The signature in this entry was generated via PGP, a traditional method of creating digital signatures, sometimes also used to sign code artifacts.
 Many other digital signature types are accepted.
 The signature block contains content fields that are base64-encoded, a form of encoding that enables reliably sending binary data over networks.